Engagement Rate

 How It Works in FlipLink

 FlipLink's [analytics and insights](/features/analytics-and-insights) dashboard surfaces engagement signals across every publication.
-You can see what percentage of viewers flipped beyond the first page, interacted with [CTA buttons](/features/cta-buttons), or submitted a [lead capture](/features/lead-capture) form.
-By comparing engagement rates across different flipbooks, you can identify top-performing content and replicate its structure.
-Filtering by traffic source also reveals which distribution channels deliver the most engaged readers.
+You can see what percentage of viewers flipped beyond the first page, how many interacted with [CTA buttons](/features/cta-buttons), and how many submitted a [lead capture](/features/lead-capture) form.
+Page-level heatmaps show where readers spend the most time and where they drop off.
+By comparing engagement rates across different flipbooks, you can identify top-performing content and replicate its structure in future publications.
+Filtering by traffic source reveals which distribution channels — email, social media, direct link, or embedded widget — deliver the most engaged readers, helping you allocate marketing spend more effectively.

 Ready to Transform